ReesMorrison/BlogThemes/content/blog/2021-02-18-destruction-from-my-hometown-a-rock-ballad-by-bruce-springsteen/DestructHometown.md

 Springsteen’s lament captures the unravelling of a small, typical town in America.
 Its jobs oozed away to foreign competitors (or possibly non-union states in the South).
 Its social fabric was torn by the anger of racial discrimination and a racially tainted, hated war in Vietnam.
-Anger, resentment, and extremism can pus
+Anger, resentment, and extremism can push individuals to destroy property, ruin lives, and kill people.